pizcadesaber/vscode-livewire-jump/readme.md

 *Jump ahead and develop with speed!*

-This extension allows you to quickly navigate between views and their associated PHP files in Laravel-Livewire projects.
-It streamlines your workflow by providing an efficient way to jump from one file to another with just a click.
+A lightweight extension that optimizes your development in Laravel projects, especially in Blade and Livewire contexts.
+It allows you to quickly navigate between related files and autocomplete your code with ease.

+Continue reading to discover all the features and details.

 ## Features